 I would allow 2 hours or more to explore more of the trails in this park.
 Wesley and I hiked clockwise for 1 mile on a pleasant undemanding loop that included the Creek Trail.

-The trail was mowed and maintained so shorts would be okay if you are staying on the trail.
+The trail was mowed and maintained so shorts would be okay for visitors who are staying on the trail.
 I would recommend sturdy shoes as there is trash and broken glass near the creek.

 Some of the trail was single file but many areas could accommodate two people walking side by side.
 I saw people as I was arriving and when I left but I had the trail to myself.